metkapinezic/NBA_Scala/README.md

 CSV Output: The final transformed dataset is saved to a CSV file named "final_data.csv" in the "Games_folder" directory.
 The CSV file contains columns such as "game_id," "home_team_name," "home_team_id," "home_team_score," "visitor_team_name," "visitor_team_id," "visitor_team_score," "player_id," "total_pts_scored," and "nb_steals."

-Usage:
+### Usage:

-Prerequisites: Working in IntellJ, need to have have Apache Spark and Scala installed on your machine.
+Prerequisites: Working in IntellJ, need to have Apache Spark and Scala installed on your machine.

 Data Preparation: Place the NBA game data in JSON format under the "Games_folder/Filtered_games" directory and the player statistics data in JSON format under the "Games_folder/Filtered_stats" directory.